timesler/facenet-pytorch/README.md

 `git submodule add https://github.com/timesler/facenet-pytorch.git facenet_pytorch`

-Alternatively, the code can be installed as a packed using pip:
+Alternatively, the code can be installed as a package using pip:

 `pip install facenet-pytorch`